top of page

 LAPP Sponsor Board Representation

-Alberta firefighters have a unique set of pension needs, reflecting their long, physically demanding careers and the high level of risk involved in their work.
+Alberta Fire Fighters have a unique set of pension needs, reflecting their long, physically demanding careers and the high level of risk involved in their work.
 Though firefighters played a key role in shaping the LAPP Joint Governance Board, the current board structure lacks direct representation for our members.
 We are calling for legislative action to include the Alberta Fire Fighters and Paramedics Association on the LAPP Sponsor Board to ensure firefighters' voices are represented in pension governance, as is standard in other provinces.

 Recommendation: